ammarthegoat09/Hackintosh-PixelbookGo/README.md

 # Creating the macOS installer

 Now that we have coreboot, we can install our operating system, macOS.
 But, like any other operating system, we need to make a bootable USB.
 Comapred to other operating systems, creating a bootable flash drive for macOS is very complicated.
 However, the goal of this guide is for it to be beginner friendly, therefore, a majority of the things we are going to download are pre-made for our Pixelbook.

-The first thing we need to do is to go to [this](monterey) repository
+Before we start, [download Rufus](https://rufus.ie/en/).
+At Rufus, plug in your flash drive, make your boot selection "Non-bootable", make your partition scheme GPT, then click "START".
+This should only take a few seconds, and will remove all data from your flash drive.
+Delete the two files from your Rufus flash drive.

+The first thing we need to do in order to make our installer is to go to [this](https://github.com/yusufklncc/Hackintosh-for-All-Computers?tab=readme-ov-file#macos-monterey) repository.
+Here, scroll down until you find the section "macOS Monterey".
+Download the installer.
+Then, [download Balena Etcher](https://etcher.balena.io).
+Then, at Balena Etcher, click on "Flash from file" and select the .raw file from the folder you downloaded earlier (the macOS installer).
+Then, select your flash drive and click on "Flash!".
+Once it finishes flashing, unplug your flash drive and plug it back in.
+Your flash drive should now be named "EFI" and should have a size of roughly 200 MB.
+Once we finish this, we must [download our EFI folder](https://github.com/Interstellar750/pixelbookgo_hackintosh/tree/main?tab=readme-ov-file).
+This folder is responsible for making both the installer and operating be functional, giving things such as Wi-Fi, Bluetooth, trackpad support, display, etc. Once you have downloaded the EFI folder, copy and paste it onto your flash drive.
+Once you have done that, eject the flash drive, and we can get started on installing macOS.

 # Installing macOS

+We are now going through the process of installing macOS!